graphql/graphql-spec/spec/Section 6 -- Execution.md

 #### Execute Stream Field

-ExecuteStreamField(label, iterator, index, fields, innerType, path, parentRecord, variableValues, subsequentPayloads):
+ExecuteStreamField(stream, iterator, fieldGroup, index, innerType, variableValues):

-- Let {streamRecord} be an async payload record created from {label}, {path}, and {iterator}.
-- Initialize {errors} on {streamRecord} to an empty list.
+- Let {path} be the corresponding entry on {stream}.
 - Let {itemPath} be {path} with {index} appended.
-- Let {dataExecution} be the asynchronous future value of:
+- Let {newDeferMap} be an empty unordered map.
 - Wait for the next item from {iterator}.
-  - If an item is not retrieved because {iterator} has completed:
-    - Set {isCompletedIterator} to {true} on {streamRecord}.
-    - Return {null}.
-  - Let {payload} be an unordered map.
-  - If an item is not retrieved because of an error:
+- If {iterator} is closed, return.
-    - Append the encountered error to {errors}.
-    - Add an entry to {payload} named `items` with the value {null}.
-  - Otherwise:
-    - Let {item} be the item retrieved from {iterator}.
+- Let {item} be the next item retrieved via {iterator}.
+- Let {nextIndex} be {index} plus one.
-    - Let {data} be the result of calling {CompleteValue(innerType, fields, item, variableValues, itemPath, subsequentPayloads, parentRecord)}.
+- Let {completedItem}, {newIncrementalResults}, and {itemFutures} be the result of {CompleteValue(innerType, fieldGroup, item, variableValues, itemPath, newDeferMap)}.
+- Initialize {completedItems} to an empty list.
-    - Append any encountered field errors to {errors}.
+- Append {completedItem} to {completedItems}.
-    - Increment {index}.
-    - Call {ExecuteStreamField(label, iterator, index, fields, innerType, path, streamRecord, variableValues, subsequentPayloads)}.
-    - If a field error was raised, causing a {null} to be propagated to {data}, and {innerType} is a Non-Nullable type:
-      - Add an entry to {payload} named `items` with the value {null}.
-    - Otherwise:
-      - Add an entry to {payload} named `items` with a list containing the value {data}.
-  - If {errors} is not empty:
-    - Add an entry to {payload} named `errors` with the value {errors}.
-  - If {label} is defined:
-    - Add an entry to {payload} named `label` with the value {label}.
-  - Add an entry to {payload} named `path` with the value {itemPath}.
+- Let {future} represent the future execution of {ExecuteStreamItem(stream, path, iterator, fieldGroup, nextIndex, innerType, variableValues)}.
-  - If {parentRecord} is defined:
+- If early execution of streamed fields is desired:
-    - Wait for the result of {dataExecution} on {parentRecord}.
-  - Return {payload}.
-- Set {dataExecution} on {streamRecord}.
+  - Following any implementation specific deferral of further execution, initiate {execution}.
+- Initialize {futures} to an empty list.
+- Append {future} to {futures}.
-- Append {streamRecord} to {subsequentPayloads}.
+- Append all members of {itemFutures} to {futures}.
+- Let {errors} be the list of all _field error_ raised while completing the item.
+- Let {streamedItems} be an unordered map containing {stream}, {completedItems}
+  {errors}, {newIncrementalResults}, and {futures}.
+- Return {streamedItem}.

-CompleteValue(fieldType, fields, result, variableValues, path, subsequentPayloads, asyncRecord):
+CompleteValue(fieldType, fieldGroup, result, variableValues, path, deferMap):

 - If the {fieldType} is a Non-Null type:
   - Let {innerType} be the inner type of {fieldType}.
-  - Let {completedResult} be the result of calling {CompleteValue(innerType, fields, result, variableValues, path)}.
+  - Let {completedResult}, {newIncrementalResults}, {forDeferredFragments}, and {futures} be the result of calling {CompleteValue(innerType, fieldGroup, result, variableValues, path)}.
   - If {completedResult} is {null}, raise a _field error_.
   - Return {completedResult}.
 - If {result} is {null} (or another internal value similar to {null} such as {undefined}), return {null}.
 - If {fieldType} is a List type:
+  - Initialize {newIncrementalResults}, {forDeferredFragments}, and {futures} to empty lists.
   - If {result} is not a collection of values, raise a _field error_.
   - Let {field} be the first entry in {fields}.
   - Let {innerType} be the inner type of {fieldType}.